Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 Sub to keep track of it's own signature, we gain all that flexibility.
 Also, I suspect, there are performance wins to be had if we break a signature key up into a search tree or search graph and traverse it instead of doing an in-place manhattan sort on sig lists every time we call the MultiSub.
+It's absolutely absurd that when you store a Sub in a MultiSub, the *Sub tells the MultiSub how to store itself*.
+How untenable and unmanagable is it, in the long run, to have a system where values tell the containers they are stored in how they need to be stored and organized?
+Very, that's how much.

 Basically, I'm saying we should change this:

     push multi_sub, my_sub